 Thus, matrix C is:

 Matrix subtraction is performed in much the same way as matrix addition, described above, with the exception that the values are subtracted rather than added.
-If necessary, refer to the information and examples above for description of notation used in the example below.
+If necessary, refer to the information and examples above for a description of notation used in the example below.
 Like matrix addition, the matrices being subtracted must be the same size.
 If the matrices are the same size, then matrix subtraction is performed by subtracting the elements in the corresponding rows and columns:

 |a1,1 - b1,1 = 1 - 5 = -4 = c1,1|